jelsonjay/typescript/README.md

-learn TypeScipt, all valid avascript
+learn TypeScipt, all valid javascript

 code is also TypeScript code